 In 2012, the Bank decided to update its overall strategy.
 As a part of a change process a restructuring program began with the aim of reducing the number of management levels and in the context of market development to decrease also the total number of employees.
 Based on this decision, a restructuring provision amounting to EUR 1,643 thousand was created as at 31 December 2012 to cover the related costs, presented under 'Personnel expenses'.
-The outstanding provision amounting to EUR 629 thousand as at 31 December 2013 will be used in 2014.
+As at 31 December 2014, the unused provision amounts to EUR 120 thousand (2013: EUR 629 thousand).